 My wife makes homemade granola bars as a healthy alternative to the store bought variety, by mixing oats, peanut butter, some pure maple syrup, and a small amount of vanilla.

 (that’s likely the closest thing to a recipe you’ll ever see on this blog ;).

 It’s not all healthy.
 We usually buy a bag of Twizzlers or munchie mix for the kids to snack on, and they often purchase their own snacks when we make a gas station stop.

-Helpful Tip: In my opinion, plug-in coolers are overrated.
+Pro Tip: When traveling, a cooler is high on the list of road trip essentials.
+However, in my opinion, plug-in coolers are overrated.
 For years, we used a plug-in cooler, which allowed us to keep food ‘refrigerated’ 24/7.
 But when ours recently bit the dust, we replaced it with a regular ‘beach-style’ cooler.

 While it can’t be plugged in, it’s much larger and is on wheels, making it easier to transport.
 Also, we found that a bag of ice will stay frozen inside for 2-3 days.